Using Brouwer's fixed point theorem: Evasiveness

 \end{description} \end{Examples}

 {From} these examples it may seem that most ``interesting'' graph properties are evasive.
-In fact, many more examples of evasive graph properties can be found in Bollob\'as \cite[Sect.~VIII.1]{Bollobas}, alongside with techniques to establish that graph properties are evasive, such as Milner \& Welsh's ``simple strategy'' \cite[p.~406]{Bollobas}.
+In fact, many more examples of evasive graph properties can be found in Bollob\'as \cite[Sect.
+VIII.1]{Bollobas}, alongside with techniques to establish that graph properties are evasive, such as Milner \& Welsh's ``simple strategy'' \cite[p.
+406]{Bollobas}.

 Why is this model of interest?
 Finite graphs (similarly for digraphs and bipartite graphs) can be represented in different types of \emph{data structures} that are not at all equivalent for algorithmic applications.
-For example, if a finite graph is given by an adjacency list, then one can decide fast (``in linear time'') whether the graph is planar, e.g.\ using an old algorithm of Hopcroft \& Tarjan \cite{HopcroftTarjan}; see also Mehlhorn \cite[Sect.~IV.10]{Mehlhorn} and \cite{MehlhornMutzel}.
+For example, if a finite graph is given by an \emph{adjacency list}, which for for every vertex lists the neighbors in some order, then one can decide fast (``in linear time'') whether the graph is planar, e.g.\ using an old algorithm of Hopcroft \& Tarjan \cite{HopcroftTarjan}; see also Mehlhorn \cite[Sect.
+IV.10]{Mehlhorn} and \cite{MehlhornMutzel}.
 Note that such a planar graph has at most $3n-6$ edges (for $n\ge3$).

 However, assume that a graph is given in terms of its adjacency matrix